umjammer/vavi-sound-mdplayer/README.md

     * ~~vgm using YM2151~~
       * ~~some timing is wrong for "Out_Run_(Arcade)/01 Magical Sound Shower.vgz"~~
         * ~~3 alter chips reproduce same glitch, so vgm driver is wrong?~~ ... yes it's unsigned short problem
+    * mucom: some are ok and some are not
+    * mxdrv: luck of fm channel
+    * hes: volume related???

 ---